• 1、What does copyright protect?

 answer:

-MACA will distribute all licence fees collected to the relevant local and foreign copyright owners after deduction of its actual administrative costs.
-The annual accounts of MACA are and will continue to be audited by a Registered Auditor.
+MACA will distribute all royalties to relevant copyright owners (composers, authors, publishers) after deduction of its administrative costs at around 30%.
+The annual financial figures of MACA will be audited by a registered audit company.
 To be able to distribute the royalties accurately, MACA requires the cooperation of all licensees to provide detailed programme returns including such information as titles of musical works performed, names of composers and authors, etc.

-12、Permitted Free & Fair Uses for which no MACA licence or payment of royalties is required?
+12、Permitted Free & Fair Uses for which no music license or payment of royalties is required?

 answer: